Cheltenham Interactive LTD

 Core Services

-Moodle-first service lines, with the technical depth to back them up
+Service lines for Moodle LMS, with the technical depth to back them up

-Most real Moodle projects cut across a few of these areas.
+Most real Moodle LMS projects cut across a few of these areas.
 Hosting, plugin work, consultancy, upgrades, integrations, and support often need to be handled together.

-View all Moodle services
+View all services for Moodle

 Free Public Plugins